Prescriptions

 • You can supply stamped addressed envelopes and we will post your prescriptions.

-Please allow 48 working hours when ordering your medication and allow plenty of time if you are going on holiday or if there is a public holiday.
+Please allow 4 working days when ordering your medication and allow plenty of time if you are going on holiday or if there is a public holiday.
 If you require your prescription sent to you via the post, please supply a SAE.

 prescription